 01

-• /studioPhone-first admin.
-Add products, see orders, print shipping labels, mark shipped.
+• A simple back office — phone-friendly.
+Add products, see orders, print shipping labels, mark things shipped.
+You log in with a one-tap link by email.

 02